RayburnTrading/rayburn-website-blog/_posts/2023-09-21-new-lines-september-2023.markdown

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "New Lines September 2023"
 date:   2023-09-20 17:07:12 +0100
 categories: jekyll update
 cover: "/assets/post_exclusives.jpg"
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

-Jekyll requires blog post files to be named according to the following format:
+Jekyll requires blog post files to be named according to the following format: whoop

 `YEAR-MONTH-DAY-title.MARKUP`